-"DON'T say it!
-She is not."
+"Do not say it!"
 Chris gave her a firm and steady look.
 He wasn't going to sit through this lecture yet again.
 First it was the Professor, then it was Dr. Frese and now suddenly it was Jean.
 What did they know?
 Nothing!
 They knew nothing!

 She was going to be livid when she came back to see all her stuff scattered amongst different occupants of the mansion.
 Well, except for the cat.
 She acted like she hated that fluffy menace, but sometimes he'd catch her laughing and scratching its stomach.
 Even then it might have been something different, for all he knew she could have been trying to claw it's tummy open.

 "Fine."
 At least he would try and keep something of hers that she wouldn't pitch a fit about losing.
-Of course, the girl was prone to fit pitching just as she was prone to making and arse out of herself in front of everyone.
+Of course, the girl was prone to fit pitching just as she was prone to making an ass out of herself in front of everyone.

 Jean nodded and turned away, box still in her hands.
 Was he imagining it or was she actually crying?

 Walking cautiously into the girl's room, his heart had to do its best not to crack.
 It was so barren, so lifeless.
 Her sheets were gone, her closet was bare; they had even taken the computer out of the room.
 No more posters of odd movies or of anime characters.
-There was nothing but various picture frames and her telephone and answering machine.
+There was nothing but various picture frames, her cell phone and answering machine.

 Taking in the sight, Chris tried not to let everyone else's negative belief take hold of him.
 He knew she couldn't be gone.
 She couldn't.
 That would be giving up and she never gave up.
 Never.
 Studying the five pictures that sat near her bed on a small chest of drawers, a ghost of a smile traced his lips.

 The first one was of her and Alexis; back-to-back and smiling like guilty cats.
 This must have been after they had filled the football player's plastic protective cups with itching powder.
-He would never forget how funny the entire football team wiggled and cursed uncomfortably at the homecoming game her senior year.
+He would never forget how funny it was to watch the entire football team wiggle and curse uncomfortably at the homecoming game her senior year.
 It was payback for K'yo using her and Adrian confusing her.
 That had been a priceless moment.

 The next was of Darcy.
 Chris felt a sharp knife plunge into his heart.
-He was the one that had to tell her little sister what everyone thought.
+He was the one that had to tell her little sister what everyone thought about Kerry.
 Darcy burst in tears and cried for nearly an hour on his shoulder.
 He didn't know where she was now, living somewhere with their eccentric Grandmother.